 She jerked the sword between them.
 “I’m not letting a spellster touch me.”

 Dylan bit his tongue, choosing to ignore the bitter way she spat the word.
 He didn’t blame her being wary of him.
 She’d likely seen a fair bit of what a person with magic at their command could do.
 “It’s all right.
 I’ve trained in this sort of thing.”
 Seeing that wasn’t enough to sway her mind, he changed tactics.
 “You normally use that arm for fighting, right?
 If the bone’s not set properly, you might never be able to hold your sword again.”

 The elf eyed him, then Katarina.
 Finally, she lowered the sword point.

 Dylan wasted no time.
 He cradled the woman’s forearm and carefully felt along the swollen skin.
 Broken bones hadn’t been all that common in the tower, not for adepts like himself, but he’d come across a few just before leaving the expert training.
 What he felt now… Well, both bones seemed to have broken.

 “What?”
-Panic turned her previous rolling tone shrill.
+Panic turned the previous rolling tone of her voice shrill.
 Her heavily freckled face, already quite pale, somehow grew whiter.
 “Don’t you need to gather things like wood and cord for a splint first?”

 “This won’t take long, I promise.”
 He manipulated the bones back into place to the barely audible sound of the woman’s gasp.
 “Just keep still and I’ll be done soon.”
 With his hands holding the bones in place, he drew on his magic.